Skip to content

 The acidity in white wines makes them a good match for balancing with similarly acidic food.
 This includes salads with vinaigrette, seafood with lemon, or tangy cheeses.
 White wines also typically have subtler flavors than reds, which means they pair well with lighter dishes like creamy pasta, chicken, or poached fish that won’t overpower the wine’s nuances.

 When consumed in moderation, research shows that wine can have numerous health benefits, including eye health and cardiovascular health.
-More health benefits may be discovered as study continues.
+More health benefits may be discovered as research continues.

 Research also shows that red wine can have additional antioxidant and anti-inflammatory effects, particularly when compared to white wine.
 While white wine contains these same compounds, the total content is typically around an order of magnitude less than red wines.